marcusoftnet/marcusoftnet.github.io/_posts/2008-04-02-patapon-refreshing-new-game.md

 ---

-This game, [Patapon](http://www.us.playstation.com/patapon/), looks so nice / fun / refreshing that i might buy a [PSP](http://www.us.playstation.com/PSP/About) just to get it The site for the game is also really cool.
+This game, [Patapon](http://www.us.playstation.com/patapon/), looks so nice / fun / refreshing that I might buy a [PSP](http://www.us.playstation.com/PSP/About) just to get it The site for the game is also really cool.